Mayo Clinic's approach

-A team of doctors and other staff use technology while discussing ventricular assist device (VAD) care.
+A team of Mayo health care providers discusses ventricular assist device care.

 Mayo Clinic care team

-Mayo doctors and other staff collaborate as a team to care for people who may need ventricular assist devices.
+Mayo Clinic health care providers work as a team to care for people who may need ventricular assist devices.

 With Mayo Clinic's emphasis on collaborative care, specialists at each of the campuses — Minnesota, Arizona and Florida — interact very closely with colleagues at the other campuses and the Mayo Clinic Health System.